 The chairman of the board of directors or a person nominated by the board of directors shall open and conduct the proceedings until a chairman of the meeting has been elected.

-1. Election of chairman of the meeting.
+1. Election of the chairman of the general meeting.

 2. Preparation and approval of the voting list.